aplteam/Tatin/docs/FirstStepsWithTatin.md

 A> ### Leaving a trace on the file system
 A>
-A> In case the package has file dependencies, like DLLs, images, CSS files and what not, then those will be saved in a specific package-dependent directory within the temp directory of your operating system, so in such cases there _is_ a footprint left on the file system.
+A> In case the package has file dependencies (assets), like DLLs, images, CSS files and what not, then those will be saved in a specific package-dependent directory within the temp directory of your operating system, so in such cases there _is_ a footprint left on the file system.

 Notes: